darklife/darkriscv/README.md

 Pre Setup Guide for MacOS:

-The document encompasses all the dependencies and steps to install those dependencies to successfully utilize the Darriscv ecosystem on MacOS.
+The document encompasses all the dependencies and steps to install those dependencies to successfully utilize the Darkriscv ecosystem on MacOS.

 Essentially, the ecosystem cannot be utilized in MacOS because of on of the dependencies Xilinx ISE 14.7 Design suit, which currently do not support